This Greek yogurt bowl is an easy and healthy breakfast idea! It can also be eaten as a snack or as a light meal.

 - ¼ cup granola (I used the KIND brand peanut butter flavored granola)

-- 1 tbsp peanut butter softened (for drizzling)
+- 1 tablespoon peanut butter softened (for drizzling)

-- 1 tbsp hot fudge softened (for drizzling)
+- 1 tablespoon hot fudge softened (for drizzling)

 - Place Greek Yogurt in a small serving bowl.
 Top with frozen raspberries and granola.